EconPapers

 Economics at your fingertips

-Thomas Herzfeld, Sonya K. Huffman, Arie Oskam and Marian Rizov ()
+Thomas Herzfeld, Sonya Huffman () and Marian Rizov

-Abstract: This paper examines changes in aspects of the lifestyle of Russian adults between 1994 and 2004.
-We present evidence on the impact of individual as well as regional characteristics on changes in fat, protein, alcohol and cigarette consumption, and on diet’s diversity.
-The results from a dynamic econometric model suggest that among individual determinants, initial levels of consumption, gender, holding a university degree, household income changes and having access to a garden plot have a significant impact on the changes in consumption behavior in Russia.
+Abstract: This paper presents evidence on the impact of individual as well as regional characteristics on changes in fat, protein, alcohol and cigarette consumption, and on diet's diversity between 1994 and 2004.
+The results from a dynamic econometric model suggest that among individual determinants such as initial levels of consumption, gender, education, household income changes, and access to a garden plot all have a significant impact on the changes in consumption behavior in Russia.
 Regarding the macroeconomic variables, inflation has a significant impact on changes in alcohol and cigarettes consumption, while unemployment changes significantly impact smoking behavior.
-Analysis of subsamples conditional on initial consumption behavior reveals significant differences in consumption patterns, which is important for effective policy targeting different population groups in achieving healthier lifestyle choices in Russia.
+Russian consumers only respond to own price changes of fat and protein, but do not respond to own prices for alcohol and cigarettes.
+Analysis of subsamples conditional on initial consumption behavior reveals significant heterogeneity in consumption patterns, which is important for effective policy targeting different population groups in achieving healthier lifestyle choices in Russia.

 Keywords: food consumption; smoking; alcohol; economic transition; Russia (search for similar items in EconPapers)